AEPKILL/husky-di/docs/apis.md

 );
 ```

-It is possible to bind multiple providers to a single service identifier.
-For instance, in the case of a logging system, there could be multiple log records, such as local logs and remote logs.
+You can bind multiple providers to a single service identifier.
+For instance, in a logging system, you might have both local and remote logs:

-e.g.

 ```typescript
 import { Container, ClassProvider } from "husky-di";